Skip to main content

 When a message targets an offline agent, the auto-spawn handler:

-1. Checks the worker registry for a live tmux pane — skips if the agent is alive
+1. Checks the agent registry for a live tmux pane — skips if the agent is alive

 2. Looks up the agent in the directory for identity resolution